alexpdp7/alexpdp7/programming/python/project_setup.md

 If your code can be executed from a command line, consider documenting installation via `pipx`.

-If your code has significant binary dependencies, consider publishing a Docker image.
+If your code has dependencies that are not trivial to install (such as Pandas), consider publishing a Docker image or using dependencies that are simpler to install.
 Design your Docker images so rebuilding the image on most changes is fast.